-Spotify (SPOT -4.26%) is the preeminent player in the global music streaming space.
+Spotify (SPOT -3.34%) is a major player in the global music streaming space.
 Founded in 2006 by Daniel Ek and Martin Lorentzon, the platform was designed to allow music lovers access to a quality selection of listening options while solving the issue of piracy plaguing the industry at the time.

-As an early mover in the streaming space, Spotify has been able to amass and maintain significant market share through the years.
+As an early mover in the streaming space, the Stockholm-based company has been able to amass and maintain significant market share through the years.
 Its freemium revenue model -- which consists of a free, ad-supported tier and a paid, ad-free tier -- and extensive library of audio options that range far beyond music continue to contribute to the growth of its massive user base.

 NYSE: SPOT